rauc/rauc/docs/integration.rst

 ``RAUC_BUNDLE_COMPATIBLE``
   Sets the compatible string for the bundle.
-This should match the compatible you specified in your ``system.conf`` or, more general, the compatible of the target platform you intend to install this bundle on.
+This should match the compatible you specified in your ``system.conf`` or, more generally, the compatible of the target platform you intend to install this bundle on.

 ``RAUC_BUNDLE_SLOTS``